-The company also declared, on January 1, that it would reinstate its cash dividend on its cumulative preferred stock, payable on January 31 to shareholders of record on January 15.
+The company also declared on January 1 that it would reinstate its cash dividend on its cumulative preferred stock, payable on January 31 to shareholders of record on January 15.
 The dividend had been suspended for the past two years.

 Analysis: